magjack/techtest/README.md

 This is a spring boot application that processes 50 messages about the sale of products

-To run the project clone this repo and run the following in a command line:
+To run the project clone this repo and run the following in a command line within the project directory:

 ``
     mvn spring-boot:run